manavm1990/react-intermediate-challenges-hackernoon/README.md

 > When the button is clicked, the text in the input field should be added below in a list.
 Moreover, whenever any list item is clicked, it should be removed from the list.
 > The motive of this challenge is to check how good the developer is with forms, state, and lists.
 > [Hackernoon Post](https://hackernoon.com/top-3-coding-challenges-for-mid-level-react-developers)

+This one also loads fake data.
+The state is then maintained locally in the App and is deleted like that.
+Not a 'real' deletion.